 If your health care provider suspects placental abruption, he or she will do a physical exam to check for uterine tenderness or rigidity.
-To help identify possible sources of vaginal bleeding, you might need blood tests or an ultrasound.
+To help identify possible sources of vaginal bleeding, your provider will likely recommend blood and urine tests and ultrasound.

-During an ultrasound, high-frequency sound waves are used to create an image of your uterus on a monitor.
+During an ultrasound, high-frequency sound waves create an image of your uterus on a monitor.
 It's not always possible to see a placental abruption on an ultrasound, however.

 It isn't possible to reattach a placenta that's separated from the wall of the uterus.
 Treatment options for placental abruption depend on the circumstances: